nigelr/selections/README.md

 #### Order

 The list will by default display in alphanumeric order, unless you add position values and then it will display in the values.

+#### system_code generation
+On creation of a new item in Selections the system_code field will be automatically generated based on parent and item name if left blank.

 ## Configuration